matplotlib/mplcairo/README.rst

 Alternatively, set the ``MPLCAIRO_PATCH_AGG`` environment variable to a non-empty value to fully replace the Agg renderer by the cairo renderer throughout Matplotlib.
-However, this approach is *much* less efficient (due to the need of copies and conversions between various formats); additionally, it does not work with wx due to the non-standard signature of the wx canvas class.
+However, this approach is less efficient (due to the need of copies and conversions between various formats); additionally, it does not work with wx and OSX due to peculiarities of the corresponding canvas classes.

 The ``examples`` folder contains a few cases where the output of this renderer is arguably more accurate than the one of the default renderer, Agg: